 - Contact your Risk Advisor about considering an Employment Practices Liability Insurance (EPLI) insurance policy.
 These policies protect your business against employment-related lawsuitsmade by potential hires, current employees, and former employees.
 These claims can vary from discrimination, sexual harassment, or even wrongful termination that may arise when implementing COVID-19 Vaccine Mandates.

-For further guidance on this topic, employers can refer to information provided in the following FAQ resources provided by the federal Equal Employment Opportunity Commission (EEOC) and the California Department of Fair Employment and Housing at the following webpages:
+Should you be an employer interested in establishing a COVID-19 vaccine mandate, please contact our HR Services team who can provide you with the personalized resources to help implement and facilitate this process.
+For guidance on this topic, employers may wish to refer to information provided in the following FAQ resources provided by the federal Equal Employment Opportunity Commission (EEOC) and the California Civil Rights Department at the following webpages:

 Pay & Leave Table